Washington State Cougars football: Washington

 Washington State has had a rivalry with Washington since first playing in 1900.
-The series is in favor of Washington, with the Cougars taking the most recent game in 2024.
+The series is in favor of Washington, with the Huskies taking the most recent game in 2025.
 The teams played for the "Governor's Trophy" from 1934 to 1961.
 The game was renamed the Apple Cup in 1962 because of Washington's national reputation as a major producer of apples.
 While the game was commonly played on the weekend after Thanksgiving, now that the two teams are in different conferences, the game will be played during the early, non-conference portion of the college football season.
 The Apple Cup is currently slated to continue until 2028.

 Idaho

 The two land-grant universities are less than 8 mi apart on the rural Palouse in the Inland Northwest; the University of Idaho campus in Moscow is nearly on the Idaho–Washington border, and Washington State's campus is directly west, on the east side of Pullman, linked by Washington State Route 270 and the Bill Chipman Palouse Trail.
 The first game was played in November 1894 and resulted in a win for Washington State.
 The series has been played intermittently since 1978, It was revived as an annual game for a full decade (1998–2007) and the Cougars won eight of the ten.
 Idaho returned to lower-level FCS play in 2018 but the teams continue to schedule games.
-Washington State leads the series 73–14 against the Vandals.
+Washington State leads the series 74–19-3 against the Vandals.